ViggieSmalls/MasterThesis/README.md

-# Tools for generating TEM-Simulator input files
+# Tutorial for simulating micrographs with TEM-Simulator

-## Tutorial

 #### Requirements